 - Beta HCG test usually positive.

-If you suspect you might have an ectopic pregnancy you should go to the hospital to do an ultrasound, which is an exam that can confirm if the embryo is developing outside the uterus.
+If you suspect you might have an ectopic pregnancy you should proceed to the hospital immediately.
+An ultrasound will likely be ordered to confirm if the embryo is developing outside the uterus.

 Due to the development of the baby, and it's growing size, ectopic pregnancies are almost always discovered in the first 14 weeks of pregnancy.